 Here's a comment from Google on the reason for this page experience update:

-This page experience update will make it even harder for sites with poor user experience to rank highly and get traffic from the search results that matter most to their businesses.
-As previously mentioned, Google will be adding a badge directly in search results to sites with good user experience, so it will be interesting to see how users respond and whether they will be more likely to bypass or ignore sites without this endorsement altogether.
+This page experience update will make it even harder for sites with poor user experience to rank highly and get traffic from the search results that matter most to their business.
+As previously mentioned, Google will be adding a badge directly in search results to sites with good user experience.
+It will be interesting to see how users respond and whether they will be more likely to bypass or ignore sites without this endorsement.

 It should be noted that improving your Core Web Vitals requires technical chops.
 If you are not a developer yourself, consider assigning responsibility for these scores to a developer on your team, outsourcing the work to SEO experts, or using software designed to improve these metrics.

 The first thing you should do is understand the problems specific to your site.
 Perhaps, for example, your site is scoring well on Cumulative Layout Shift, but you have a lot of room for improvement on First Input Delay and Largest Contentful Paint.
-Run a quick audit of your site through Page Speed Insights or Lighthouse to see where you stand on all three and what strategies are suggested for improvement, and then dive into the Core Web Vitals report in Search Console to see which specific URLs need to be fixed.
+Run a quick audit of your site through Page Speed Insights or Lighthouse to see where you stand on all three and what strategies are suggested for improvement.
+Now you can dive into the Core Web Vitals report in Search Console to see which specific URLs need to be fixed.